- Drones - VTOL & VTOL Hybrid Drones

 About The Customer

-Xylem distributor Pompe Saguenay designed and installed a comprehensive fire protection solution consisting of an AC Fire Pump vertical turbine FP18DMC pump that delivered increased fire protection to the mill.
-AC Fire Pump vertical turbines are designed for standpipe, sprinkler, chemical mitigation and hydrant systems.
-AC Fire Pump has been manufacturing fire pumps and systems since the 1880s and is a member of the National Fire Sprinkler Association (NFSA) and the American Fire Sprinkler Association (AFSA).
-A wide range of state-ofthe-art fire pumps and systems, including prefabricated packages and house units, and space-saving designs that meet every fire protection need are available.
-Modular construction provides flexibility in selecting the right pump for each application.
+Xylem distributor Pompe Saguenay designed and installed a comprehensive fire protection solution for the mill.
+The solution consisted of an AC Fire Pump vertical turbine FP18DMC pump that delivered increased fire protection.
+AC Fire Pump vertical turbines are designed for standpipe, sprinkler, chemical mitigation, and hydrant systems.
+AC Fire Pump, a member of the National Fire Sprinkler Association (NFSA) and the American Fire Sprinkler Association (AFSA), has been manufacturing fire pumps and systems since the 1880s.
+They offer a wide range of state-of-the-art fire pumps and systems, including prefabricated packages and house units, and space-saving designs that meet every fire protection need.
+The modular construction of these systems provides flexibility in selecting the right pump for each application.